Shadman, Karachi: Town boundaries

 Shadman is situated at the northwestern area of North Nazimabad Town.
 The town shares its boundaries with Block J of North Nazimabad in the south, North Karachi in the north, Sector 7/D (of North Karachi) in the west and the locality of Bufferzone in the east.
 The town is surrounded by big roads from all four sides: Sakhi Hassan roundabout in the south east, Nagan Interchange in the north east, Anda Mor in the north west and Qalandria Chowk in the south west.

-Localities

-Shadman Town's most popular flats are KDA flats, TNT flats and 1Postal Department Flats in front of Haroon Shopping Emporium and Maria Hill View Apartments in Sector 14-B near "Anda Mor".
-The tomb of famous Saint; Qalandar Baba Aulia is also located in this town.
-Children's Hospital and many schools are also located here.
-The Jamia Masjid Shadman is most popular masjid of this area.